Mihhail Kõlvart: Athletic career

 Kõlvart made a name for himself as a top athlete nationally and internationally in the disciplines of boxing, kickboxing and Taekwondo, of which he has a black belt in (5th dan).
 Starting in 1993, he worked in Tallinn as a Taekwondo coach.
 In 1996, he was elected President of the Estonian National Taekwondo Association.
-In 2016, he became a member of the Executive Committee of the Estonian Olympic Committee.
+In 2016, he became a member of the executive committee of the Estonian Olympic Committee.
 In 2017 was elected as a president of Estonian Taekwondo Federation.
-In 2022 obtained a honorary 7 dan from Kukkiwon.
+In 2022 obtained an honorary 7 dan from Kukkiwon.

 Political career

 From 1999 to 2002, Kõlvart was a member of the district council of the Lasnamäe district of Tallinn.
 In 2008, he joined the Estonian Centre Party.
 In 2009, he was elected to the Tallinn city council.
 He was particularly committed to youth and sport and the rights of ethnic minorities in Tallinn, and as such, has made him popular with the Russian-speaking minority of Tallinn.

 He was elected to the Riigikogu in 2011, of which he was a member of until 2019.
 In April 2011, he resigned as a deputy mayor of Tallinn to serve in the Riigikogu.
 Later on, from 2017 to 2019, he was the chairman of the Tallinn City Council.
 He resigned in April 2019, as he was elected mayor of Tallinn on 11 April after the resignation of mayor Taavi Aas to serve in the cabinet of Jüri Ratas.
-On 30 September 2019, he was made an honorary citizen of Seoul, South Korea by Seoul's mayor Park Won-soon.
-From April 2022 honorary doctor of Shinhan University.
+On 30 September 2019, he was made an honorary citizen of Seoul, South Korea by Seoul's mayor Park Won-soon, and in April 2022 he was awarded an honorary doctorate from Shinhan University.

+On 10 September 2023, Kõlvart was elected leader of the Estonian Centre Party at a special party conference in Paide.
+He received 543 votes (51.91%), defeating Tanel Kiik who received 489 votes (46.75%).

+On 26 March 2024, Kõlvart was removed from the office of mayor after the Social Democrats joined the opposition in the Tallinn City Council in voting for the motion of no confidence in him.